 Canadians need help, not homicide.

 But that’s not what many chronically ill, poor, homeless, and mentally struggling people are getting.
-They are getting told to end their lives for expediency, efficiency, and convenience.
+Medical professionals are advising people to end their lives out of convenience.